solana-labs/solana-program-library/docs/src/stake-pool.md

 Whenever the user wants to recover their SOL plus accrued rewards, they can provide their pool tokens in exchange for an activated stake account.

-Let's withdraw 5 pool tokens from the stake pool.
+Let's withdraw active staked SOL in exchange for 5 pool tokens.

 ```console
 $ spl-stake-pool withdraw Zg5YBPAk8RqBR9kaLLSoN5C8Uv7nErBz1WC63HTsCPR 5